Fillipe Soutto

-Fillipe Soutto Mayor Nogueira Ferreira, better known as Fillipe Soutto, is a Brazilian footballer playing as a defensive midfielder who plays for Botafogo-SP.
+Fillipe Soutto Mayor Nogueira Ferreira (born 11 March 1991), better known as Fillipe Soutto, is a Brazilian footballer who plays as a defensive midfielder for Botafogo-SP.

 He is one of several players revealed in the basic categories of Atlético Mineiro.

 Career

 Fillipe arrived in the main group of the Atlético Mineiro in 2010 in the Copa U-23, a competition held among ten clubs in Series A Brazilian football.

-On December 19, 2012, in an exchange for Alecsandro, Souto signed with Club de Regatas Vasco da Gama for 2013 season.
+On 19 December 2012, in an exchange for Alecsandro, Souto signed with Club de Regatas Vasco da Gama for 2013 season.